The Ultimate 2 Days in Cinque Terre Itinerary

 4:30 PM Head to Manarola

 Manarola is one of the most beloved and beautiful towns of Cinque Terre.
 Furthermore, it’s the oldest town.
-If you want to take in iconic views of this town, head to this address: Via Belvedere, 19, 19017 Manarola SP, Italy.
+If you want to take in the iconic views of this town, head to this address: Via Belvedere, 19, 19017 Manarola SP, Italy.
 OR, go grab a bite at Nessun Dorma.

 Note on Hiking from Manarola to Riomaggiore